 I must be a nightmare for kit designers, men and woman I’ve been bumping heads with for decades now.
-Most often than not a designer wants to flex their muscles, add some new fangled idea, a wheel that’s more round, or is square so it doesn’t roll down hills, some game changing idea that the world will flock to buy.
-Being a designer in this day an age is tough, their bosses always pressing for something new.
-Designers can also become a little trapped, like self licking ice-cream’s, creating new stuff when the old stuff is better, unable to really just say ‘there you go - it’s perfect and cannot be improved on!’.
-Do that and you’re out of job.
+Most often than not a designer wants to flex their muscles, add some new-fangled idea, a wheel that’s more round, or is square so it doesn’t roll down hills, some game-changing idea that the world will flock to buy.
+Being a designer in this day and age is tough, their bosses always pressing for something new.
+Designers can also become a little trapped, like self-licking ice-cream’s, creating new stuff when the old stuff is better, unable to really just say ‘there you go - it’s perfect and cannot be improved on!’.
+Do that and you’re out of a job.

-My problem thought is that I hate clutter and faff and design for its own sake.
-For me it’s less, less, less.
-For me nothing’s perfect until you can’t take anything else away.
-This of course is a pain in the ass for a designer, as I’m always asking ‘why?’ when I see some new fangled strap, zip or lump of plastic.
-I take an alpine approach and think that gear only has to meet you half way (to promise more is bullshit anyway, such as in high tech back systems on 80 litre packs designed to carry themselves).
-For me experience of how to use gear well (clothing, packs and equipment) and fitness (being able to carry big loads) makes up the rest.
+My problem though is that I hate clutter and faff and design for its own sake.
+For me, it’s less, less, less.
+For me, nothing’s perfect until you can’t take anything else away.
+This of course is a pain in the ass for a designer, as I’m always asking ‘why?’ when I see some new-fangled strap, zip or lump of plastic.
+I take an alpine approach and think that gear only has to meet you halfway (to promise more is bullshit anyway, such as in high tech back systems on 80-litre packs designed to carry themselves).
+For me, the experience of how to use gear well (clothing, packs and equipment) and fitness (being able to carry big loads) makes up the rest.
 A man who knows what he’s doing can work with gear from a charity shop, while a fool could be decked out by NASA and still die of hypothermia or blisters.

-Price wise the pack came out at around £150, so although not cheap it is mass market for such a niche product (using VX fabric pushes up the price, but it’s a good investment).
+Price-wise the pack came out at around £150, so although not cheap it is a mass market for such a niche product (using VX fabric pushes up the price, but it’s a good investment).

-This probably sounds like an advert for the Ultra Alpine, but it’s not, in fact I know it’s not a sack for 90% of this sites visitors.
-What it is, is a an honest look at how products get made, or don’t.
+This probably sounds like an advert for the Ultra Alpine, but it’s not, in fact I know it’s not a sack for 90% of this site’s visitors.
+What it is, is an honest look at how products get made… or don’t.